-Costs of education are not limited to tuition fees rather it includes arrays of an elements like Textbooks, Uniforms, Personal Tutor, Learning materials, Learning equipment and so many other things.
-Wouldn’t it be wise to keep a back up for them as well?
+Costs of education are not limited to tuition fees rather it includes arrays of elements like Textbooks, Uniforms, Personal tutors, Learning materials, Learning equipment and so many other things.
+Wouldn’t it be wise to keep a backup for them as well?

 4. To get better School/Colleges

-Getting into a better school or colleges is what every parent wants in the society.
-But as the increased in competition in today’s education there are many parents who are unable to give the right choice of institution for their children.
-This is the main drawback in our society for people who belong to poor family and middle-class family.
+Getting into a better school or college is what every parent wants in society.
+But with the increased competition in today’s education, there are many parents who are unable to give the right choice of institution for their children.
+This is the main drawback in our society for people who belong to poor families and middle-class families.

 5. Financial relief

 Making the right investment plan for your children is the way of getting relief from financial status.
-As we all know education requires a huge amount of fund, it is therefore early investment or saving is the key to reduce the burden of being financial life
+As we all know education requires a huge amount of funds, is therefore early investment or saving is the key to reducing the burden of being financial life.

 7. Soaring costs of overseas studies